 Deductions for breakage, damage, shortage, or loss of company property or money

 In some situations, employers deduct their employees’ pay as a form of retaliation or punishment.
 For example, an employer may opt to deduct from your wages if you break, damage, or lose company property or equipment or lose company money in the course of employment.
-In that case, your employer will attempt to deduct the cost or loss from your salary.
+In that case, your employer will attempt to deduct the cost or loss of your salary.
 But are these types of deductions legal in California?

 In California, employers are prohibited from deducting from their employees’ pay in the event of breakage, damage, shortage, or loss of company property or equipment that occurs by reason of mistake or accident.
 If an employee is not at fault for the losses of company property or money or the loss occurs as a result of his/her negligence, the employer will have to bear such losses as a cost of doing business.